Return on Education for Bachelor’s Degrees

 Controlling Costs

-One way to improve ROI is to lower the amount of money you are paying for school.
-This could be particularly useful if you already know you want to pursue a career in a relatively low paying field.
+One way to improve ROI is to decrease the amount you are paying for school.
+This could be particularly useful if you already know you want to pursue a career in a relatively low-paying field.

 Scholarships